magneticio/vamp2setup/README.md

 In order to perform a canary release you must make sure that you have an Application with at least two Deployments installed in the cluster.
 First of all, however you need to set up a Virtual Cluster, or add the correct labels to an existing one.
 In this example we will guide you through the creation of a new Virtual Cluster, but you should be able to use these steps as a basis to easily update your pre-existing namespace.
-Vamp looks for some specific labels when detecting namespaces to be imported as Virtual Clusters.
+Lamia looks for some specific labels when detecting namespaces to be imported as Virtual Clusters.
 These labels are:

 - **vamp-managed**: a label that tells vamp to import and manage resources from this namespace into a Virtual Cluster with the same name.